Chances are you’ve heard the term “chakras” thrown around in a yoga class.

 How to balance: Practice active listening strategies.
 Use affirmations to establish what you want to say before you communicate.

-In Sanskrit, the sixth chakra’s name translates to “command,” so it’s no wonder that it’s associated with the pituitary gland, AKA your body’s “master gland.”
-Your intuition (and ability to connect with it), your imagination, and your personal perceptions of the outside world are all governed by the third eye chakra, Finger explains.
+In Sanskrit, the sixth chakra’s name translates to “command,” so it’s no wonder that it’s associated with the pituitary gland, also known as your body’s “master gland.”
+Intuition, imagination and your personal perceptions of the outside world are all governed by ajna, the third-eye chakra, Platt-Finger explains.

 Excessive: distorted perceptions